 Study Abroad Programs

-Last summer we took 18 MU students to study and explore in Italy, and we are ready to do it again this year!
-We are pleased to announce our Summer 2017 study abroad opportunity in Italy’s historic and beautiful Tuscany region.
-The program is hosted at IES’s Siena Center, is led by Dr. Rebecca Meisenbach and Dr. Haley Horstman from the Department of Communication, and is open to all majors.
+We are pleased to announce our Summer study abroad opportunity in Italy’s historic and beautiful Tuscany region.
+This summer’s program is hosted at IES’s Siena Center, is led by faculty from the Department of Communication, and is open to all majors.

 Academics: Students in the program earn communication department credit for the program, including the Communication as Culture (COMM 3470--3 credits*) course and a course (COMM 4960--3 credits) that focuses on the food, culture, and language of Tuscany.
 No prior experience speaking Italian is necessary.
 As a class, students will have traditional class meetings, tour museums, and visit businesses (e.g., cheese, olive oil, wine, and coffee producers) in several classic hill towns, including overnight class trips to Florence and Bologna.